After Christmas Break Classroom Activities to Re-engage Students | Belekar Sir’s Academy

 Understanding the Post-Holiday Student Mindset

-The most successful teachers approach the first week back with patience, flexibility, and a commitment to rebuilding before advancing.
-This investment of time pays dividends throughout the rest of the year.
+Approach the first week with patience, flexibility, and a commitment to rebuilding before advancing.
+This investment pays dividends throughout the rest of the year.

 Day One: Soft Start Welcome Back Activities